arnoo/angelspie/README.md

 #### `(set_workspace workspace-nb)`
 Move the window to a specific workspace number, counting from 1, returns boolean.
+   Note that moving a window to another workspace makes it lose focus.
+To keep new windows focused in all situations, you might want to add `(once-per-window (focus))` at the end of your Angelspie scripts.

 #### `(shade)`
 Shade ('roll up') the current window, returns True.